justin4v/ZettelNotes/Design/设计模式/Abstract Factory.md

 - Supporting new kinds of `Products` is difficult : Extending abstract factories to produce new kinds of `Products` isn't easy.
 That's because the AbstractFactory interface *fixes the set of products that can be created.(对外提供的接口已经确定：createProductA/createProductB)* Supporting new kinds of products requires extending the factory interface, which *involves changing the `AbstractFactory` class and all of its subclasses*.

 # 实现
+1. **Factories as singletons.** An application typically needs only one instance of a ConcreteFactory per product family.
+So it's usually best implemented as a *Singleton*

+3. *Creating the products*.